sara-nl/clouddocs/create-datablocks.markdown

 >**Warning:**
 >
 >In the following listing, the first `mkdir` and `mkfs` commands only need to be run once (and they do **destroy** everything on the image!).
 The `mount` command (fourth line) needs to be run every time you start the VM with that image.
 Alternatively, you can add this line to /etc/fstab to have it done automatically: `/dev/vdb /data xfs defaults 0 0`.
+For more information on fstab you can consult the [Ubuntu Community Wiki](https://help.ubuntu.com/community/Fstab).

 ```sh
 sudo su -